textpattern/textpattern.github.io/administration/preferences-panel.md

 The full path (file path, not URI) to the directory (folder) for files uploaded via the [files](/home/www/zendstudio/dokuwiki/bin/doku.php?id=files) panel.
-By default it is named “files” and is in the root directory of the website.
+By default it is named "files" and is in the root directory of the website.
 As with the Image directory, you only need to change this if you have renamed and/or moved this directory.